Jinaan/CIVIT-AI-collection-downloader/README.md

 **Note:**
 - Ensure Python is installed on your machine.
 - Use responsibly and comply with CIVIT AI's terms of service.

+**Disclaimer:**
+CIVIT AI actively updates its user interface, which may result in potential errors or malfunctions in the program due to changes on their end.
+If you encounter any issues during execution, feel free to contact me on Discord at [MAXXEL](https://discordapp.com/users/727134818017738783).

 ## 📣 Apology
 🙏 I apologize for any inconvenience caused by my novice programming skills.
 This project is a humble attempt, and I appreciate your understanding as I continue to learn and improve.